The Our Miramichi Community Healthbox: A new chapter in compassionate care

 Why, as the number of family doctors per capita in Canada grew, did it become more difficult to find one?
 A new publication by MAP’s Dr. Tara Kiran sheds light on where the nearly 40 per cent of the 6,310 family doctors who entered the physician work force since 1993 have ended up working within the health-care system.

-Coverage of this study was recently featured on the front cover of The Globe and Mail.
+Coverage of this study was recently featured on the front page of The Globe and Mail.
 The story was also featured in the Toronto Star, CTV, CP24 and om CBC, Global News and CTV radio stations across the country.